Sociedade Independente de Comunicação: Early plans for a third channel; development of the private TV licenses

 On October 27, 1986, the Portuguese government issued a decree in Diário da República to limit government influence in the media industry, while opening the television sector to the private initiative.
 Among the companies interested for the license were SOJORNAL (owner of Expresso) among other publishing companies.
 In the wake of these events, Francisco Pinto Balsemão created SIC, in a consortium of more than ten companies, led by Sojornal, the parent company of Expresso.
-Balsemão stressed the need for a private channel at a time where the Portuguese cultural identity was facing a crisis, due to the emergence of satellite television, relays of Spanish channels, the ill-fated Europa TV and video stores.
+Balsemão stressed the need for a private channel at a time when the Portuguese cultural identity was facing a crisis, due to the emergence of satellite television, relays of Spanish channels, the ill-fated Europa TV and video stores.
 By then it alongside the Catholic Church (what would become TVI) were the contenders for the private television licenses.
 Francisco Pinto Balsemão announced that it would take a period of six to nine months to build the channel, with an initial investment of one million contos.
 Foreign entities also showed interest, such as Rede Globo and Silvio Berlusconi.

 The company was first registered in 1987, with Granada Television initially holding a 20% interest, with the rest being owned by Impala, Expresso and Projornal.
 Robert Maxwell's BPCC signed an agreement with one of the potential contenders, Emaudio SA, on September 23, 1987.
 For this end, Canal 3 was created, with João Tito de Morais and Raul Junqueiro as presidents.
 In the summer of 1988, Emaudio planned to start the channel by November that year.
 In its experimental phase, in a period of five months, the channel would broadcast for six hours a day.
 The broadcast of the channel was set to be done from London or Luxembourg.
 Satellite issues delayed Canal 3's launch to 1989.

 The companies that held shares in SIC in 1990 stated that private television would only start in 1992, with SIC intending to start broadcasting in the middle of the year.
 25 to 30 percent of the initial schedule would be given to news, while the entertainment programming was given to independent production companies, under the status of "associated producers".